Firebolt9907/firebolt9907.github.io/README.md

 ## <code style="color:yellow">// TODO:</code>

 - Add scrolling effects to the website to make it feel truly great
-- Responsive design for all devices (I have priorities 🥀)

 ## Features

 - Portfolio section to highlight my work
 - Contact section for communication
+- Responsive design
+- Added scroll effects on mobile

 ## Technologies Used